Growing Up in Jamaica Plain by Jim Cradock

 On Sundays throughout the year the folks would often have Aunt Sadie and Uncle Pat and our Uncle Jack for dinner.
 Sometimes some of their old Galway friends would come over, such as Bill and Molly Tonry, Binah and Martin Crowe, and Red and Kitty Thornton.
 There was music in our house.
 Mom played the melodian, and when she was ironing she would kind of whisper-whistle old Irish tunes.
 On those Sundays she and Aunt Sadie would sometimes sing sweetly together, tunes like “The Galway Shawl” and the old “Galway Bay,” And I remember Tonry leaning against the built-in China cabinet as he sang “The Queen of Connamaragh.”
 They would visit and celebrate into the early evening.
 Mom and Dad always loved having company.

 This then was our neighborhood, and our world until the mid-50’s when we spread our wings and graduated to high schools around the city.
 It was American of course but very Irish at the same time.
 To me it was in some ways a little like an Irish village, American-style.
 I don’t profess to it having been perfect.
 There were the natural ups and downs of life.
 But we never felt we wanted for anything.
 There are so many memories of being given so much and we all thought it a great place to grow up.
 I still enjoy telling people that I’m from Jamaica Plain, born (at the Faulkner) and raised in J.P.

 This article continues with a large photo gallery.
-Click this link to see more.
+Click this Link to see the photographs.